vuesence/modal-window/README.md

 All the props (`close-on-escape`, `close-on-outside-click`, `show-x-mark`) are optional.
 Above listed their default values

+`showModal` property is used to open\close the window

 There can be several instances of the `ModalWindow.vue`